semrush/intergalactic/website/docs/core-principles/a11y/a11y-design.md

 ![headings](/core-principles/a11y/static/structure.png)

-Make sure that the user can easily understand the meaning and structure of the page and complete the required task.
+Make sure that user can easily understand the meaning and structure of the page and complete the required task.
 The design should help the user find key information quickly and easily.

 > **Why it's important**
 >
-> - It allows users to quickly find the necessary information and solve their problems
+> - It allows users to quickly find the necessary information and solve their problems.
-> - It helps users quickly understand what's happening on the page
+> - It helps users quickly understand what's happening on the page.

 **Requirements:**

 - All content and design of the page should fit into the logical structure of the headings.
-- Make sure that users can navigate the site in multiple ways: a table of contents, a sitemap, links between pages, and search on the site.
+- Make sure that users can navigate the site in multiple ways: with a table of contents, a sitemap, links between pages, and search on the website.
 - Screen readers should read the information in the same order it is displayed.
 - Try not to use modal windows.
 Screen readers don't work well with pop-up objects.
 - Use styles correctly.
 Level 1 headings in the layout must be H1 headings in code.
 At the same time, text that is clearly not a level 1 heading should not be marked up as H1 in the code.
 Also, don't use plain text for headings.

 @## Typography

-See detailed information in the [Typography guide](/style/typography/typography-a11y/).
+See information in the [Typography guide](/style/typography/typography-a11y/).

 @## Color and contrast

-See detailed information in the [Color guide](/style/palette/palette-a11y/).
+See information in the [Color guide](/style/palette/palette-a11y/).

 @## Graphics and images

-Make sure that the user understands all content, including charts, icons, and images.
+Make sure that user understands all content, including charts, icons, and images.

 ### Graphics